Isaacdelly/Plutus/README.md

 # Proof of Concept

 This program is meant to analyze possible ways Bitcoin could be stolen.
 Because it is impossible to convert a wallet address back into its private key, this program goes the opposite way and first generates a completely random private key which then gets converted into its respective address to see if it contains a balance.
-This program does this repeatedly in a brute-force style, testing each possible Bitcoin private key for a wallet balance. <b>Because private keys are generated randomly, it is very unlikely a wallet with a balance will be found out of the 2<sup>160</sup> possible wallets in existence</b>.
+This program does this in a brute-force style, repeatedly converting randomly generated private keys into an address and querying a balance. <b>Because private keys are generated randomly, it is very unlikely a wallet with a balance will be found out of the 2<sup>160</sup> possible wallets in existence</b>.
 This project is simply an exploration into the Bitcoin protocol and advanced encryption and hashing techniques using Python.